diskoverdata/diskover-docs/source_files/maintenance_emergency.md

 The following section describes how to troubleshoot and perform emergency maintenance for Diskover components.

+🚧 &nbsp;We're hard at work updating these instructions.
+Meanwhile, [click here to open a support ticket](https://support.diskoverdata.com/), and we'll gladly assist you with troubleshooting your critical issue.

 ### Diskover-Web

 A few ways to identify and solve Diskover-Web issues.